immersive-web/webxr-ar-module/explainer.md

 Often times content designed to be used with a `stage` `XRFrameOfReference` (that is, the physical floor is at Y=0) can still be used with headsets that don't have appropriate knowledge of the user's physical space.
 For example the headset may only support 3DoF tracking, or 6DoF tracking without floor detection.
 In these case as a matter of developer convenience an emulated `stage` frame of reference is provided by default as a fallback.

-An emulated `stage` frame or reference is functionally identical to an `eyeLevel` frame of reference with an offset applied along the Y axis to place the user's head at an estimated height.
+An emulated `stage` frame or reference is functionally identical to an `eye-level` frame of reference with an offset applied along the Y axis to place the user's head at an estimated height.
 The default estimated height is determined by the UA, and can be an aritrary or user configurable value.
 If the platform APIs provide a user configured height that should be taken into consideration when determining the emulated height.
 Note that the floor's location will almost certainly not match up with the user's physical floor when using `stage` emulation, the intent is just to get it "close enough" that the user doesn't overtly feel like they are stuck in the ground or floating.
 No bounds are reported for an emulated `stage`.

 Using an emulated `stage` as a fallback prevents the need for additional state tracking and matrix transforms on the developer's part in order to render the same content on a wide range of devices.
 To detect if the stage is using an emulated height or not after creation developers can check the `XRFrameOfReference`'s `emulatedHeight` attribute.
 A non-zero value indicates that the `stage` is being emulated.